striblab/strib-icons/README.md

     - These icons all have the suffix `-color` in the icon name.
 Examples: `sports-league-nhl-color` and `weather-day-sunny-lg-color`
 - Self-hosted is required to be able to verify certain features on the site:
-    - The "Download SVG" button on icon pages will only trigger a download when viewing the self-hosted site.
-Otherwise, it will just navigate you to the icon in the browser.
+    - Download SVG - The download button on icon pages will only trigger an actual download when viewing the self-hosted site.
+Otherwise, it will just navigate you to the svg file.
-    - Sprite SVG displays will be blank, both on the icon page and the sprites page.
+    - Sprite displays - Sprite displays might only display (both on the icon page and the sprites page) when viewing the self-hosted site.
+This is related to [an issue with chrome-based browsers](https://bugs.chromium.org/p/chromium/issues/detail?id=470601).
 - The `company-name` icon looks super-duper small in the icon list because the text itself is so wide.

 ## Adding and managing icons